nnhai1991/android-interview-questions/CORE_ANDROID.md

 * Tell about Constraint Layout [MindOrks](https://blog.mindorks.com/using-constraint-layout-in-android-531e68019cd)
     - ConstraintLayout allows you to create large and complex layouts with a flat view hierarchy (no nested view groups).
 It's similar to RelativeLayout in that all views are laid out according to relationships between sibling views and the parent layout, but it's more flexible than RelativeLayout and easier to use with Android Studio's Layout Editor
 * Do you know what is the view tree?
 How can you optimize its depth?
+    - Use Hierarchy Viewer and Lint to examine and optimize your layout.
 #### Displaying Lists of Content

 * What is the difference between `ListView` and `RecyclerView`?